 If you have a workable business proposal but lack sufficient security, your business can use the Enterprise Finance Guarantee to borrow money.
 You could use the loan to pay off any existing Lloyds Bank business overdraft facility, buy or update equipment, move to bigger premises or expand into new markets.

-Through Lloyds Bank, the Department for Business, Innovation and Skills provides a partial guarantee for the loan.
+Through Lloyds Bank, the Secretary of State for Business, Energy and Industrial Strategy (BEIS) provides a partial guarantee for the loan.
 However, your business remains liable for the full loan amount.

 Tell us about your plans and needs so we can agree the interest rate and let you know whether we need any security.
-As well as the interest, you will pay an arrangement fee, plus a Government premium of 2% a year on the outstanding balance of your loan.
+As well as the interest, you will pay an arrangement fee, plus a 2% annual Guarantee Fee to the government on the outstanding balance of your loan.

 For more information on the Enterprise Finance Guarantee please visit the British Business Bank website.

 One of our relationship managers will be happy to speak with you about your application.
 However, before you get in touch, please make sure you’ve prepared answers to the following:

 Borrow from £50,001 and get a fixed interest rate for a 1-25 year period.

 Completing our business loan calculator takes about 10 minutes.
 Once we receive your information, we’ll contact you to discuss your business needs in more detail.

 We want you to find a product that's right for your circumstances, which is why we adhere to the Standards of Lending Practice, which are monitored and enforced by the Lending Standards Board.